Overview of Competition

 Terms and Conditions

-There will be merit awards and cash prizes on offer for the best designs and the best 15 projects will be published on our website and our Facebook page.
+There will be nine merit awards and two cash prizes on offer for the best designs.

 This is an open international competition and as such is open to all designers of all disciplines, and at all levels of experience.